akashtyagi709/E-Commerce-Web-Application/README.md

  Responsive design

-# Some Commands for setting up the environment and add depenecies
+# Some Commands for setting up the environment and add dependencies

 1. npm install bootstrap